aeszyman/ARTH312/bibliography.md

 Feltman, Jennifer M. "Imagining the sorrows of death and pains of hell in the _Hours of Catherine of Cleves_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 111-132.
 London and New York: Routledge, 2017.
 ILL

+Jotischky, Andrew. _A Hermit's Cookbook: Monks, Food and Fasting in the Middle Ages_.
+A&C Black, 2011.

 Larrington, Carolyne. _Winter Is Coming: The Medieval World of Game of Thrones_.
 Tauris, 2016.

 Mandziuk, Natalie M. "Drawn to scale: The medieval monastic's virtual pilgrimage through sacred measurement."
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 73-92.
 London and New York: Routledge, 2017.
 ILL